 Decks/Patios: Especially around pool areas, consider paving with pea stone since it’s easier on feet than other gravels and provides a neat, charming finish.

 Aquariums: For a pretty and natural home for your fish and other aquatic animals, pea stone does double duty.
 Just make sure to wash well before pouring into empty tank.

 Rooftops: Spread a thin layer on flat asphalt rooftops for an eco-friendly roof that reflects the heat and UV rays in the summer.

-Pipe and concrete slab bedding: Pea gravel provides a safe, drainage ready home for pipes and a sturdy drainage-ready base for slabs.
+Pipe and concrete slab bedding: Pea stone provides a safe, drainage ready home for pipes and a sturdy drainage-ready base for slabs.

-General drainage: Where water accumulates after rainfalls, dig a hole and fill with pea gravel.
+General drainage: Where water accumulates after rainfalls, dig a hole and fill with pea stone.
 Downspouts are a perfect spot.

-Pour on the pea gravel.
+Pour on the pea stone.
 It’s going to be a beautiful summer.
-Use our material calculator at right to see how much pea gravel you’ll need.
+Use our material calculator at right to see how much pea stone you’ll need.